christianalfoni/react-states/README.md

 ### Environment Interface (Optional)

-- You avoid environment specific APIs in your application code
+- You avoid environment specific APIs and "magical strings" in your application code
-- You avoid magical strings
 - The interface your application consumes is perfectly tailored for the application
-- Your application is environment agnostic, just add more implementations of the interface (test, ssr, native) and it works the same
+- Your application is environment agnostic, just add more implementations of the interface (test, ssr, native, sandbox) and it works the same

 ### Environment Events (Optional)